Input

 # - So transplant that rule here

-T -> aB<dot>c, from 0
+T -> aB<dot>c, from 0 Adding state to chart:

 def addtochart(chart, index, state):